Live tools

 In practice, this is what makes it different.
 Having a portable, scalable foundation (that can adapt to a state’s context, support different use cases, and improve over time while staying grounded in consistent data and real-world input) may be what's needed to land the adoption and motivation game in increasing worker enrollment in training programs across the U.S.

 Dramatic, I know, but this is why I love my job!
-We've seen millions of workers use tools like these and know for certain that the opportunities are there.
+We've observed millions of workers interact with tools like these and know for certain that the opportunities are there.